-Students who graduate with a major in Chinese are expected to be proficient in their chosen language and to have a solid grounding in the literature and culture of China.
+Students who graduate with a major in Chinese are expected to be proficient in the Chinese language and to have a solid grounding in the literature and culture of China.

 Chinese majors' anticipated proficiency level in the Chinese Proficiency Test (HSK) is under review.
 The level of language proficiency that we expect from our Chinese majors involves the demonstrated ability to: